DanyloNovikov/jack-bot/README.md

 ---
 ## How to use

-It all starts with the bin/bot.
-Client from the telegram-bot-ruby library, it starts listening for messages, all messages that arrive in our application.
-This is a very important point because as you can see in the example there are 3 main types of messages.
+It all starts with bin/bot.
+Client from the telegram-bot-ruby library, it starts listening to messages, all messages that come into our application.
+This is a very important point because, as you can see in the example, there are 3 main types of messages.

 ```ruby
 bot.listen do |message|